Will AI Replace...

 -

-Capacity planning and traffic analysis
+Capacity planning calculations

 medium